 However, investors have heard the corporate reform story before.
 Compounding these challenges is the political backdrop domestically where new Japanese Prime Minister Shigeru Ishiba is facing political turmoil after failing to win a snap election earlier this week.
 The result saw the yen fall to a three month low against the US dollar.
 The country now faces days of political uncertainty as their politicians try and resolve the leadership crisis.

 Seven & i Holdings reported its quarterly results in early October, announcing a dividend payment of ¥20 to be distributed in November, while also cutting its operating profit outlook for the 12 months ending February to ¥403 billion ($52 billion) from an earlier target of ¥545 billion.
-A plan to divest non-core assets was also publicised, showing that Couche-Tard’s bid is cornering Japanese corporations into an uncomfortable position - forcing them to choose shareholders, or the customers that rely on their services.
+A plan to divest non-core assets was also publicised, showing that Couche-Tard’s bid is cornering Japanese corporations into an uncomfortable position - forcing them to choose shareholders, or the customers that rely on their services -- and the local stores have a very unique position within Japanese society.

 The latest plan from Seven & i Holdings is to double sales by to around $200 billion by the fiscal year through February 2031; this is a huge ambition.